nasa/progpy/sphinx-config/prog_models_guide.rst

 Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Traditionally users may have heard the prognostic problem as estimating the Remaining Useful Life (RUL) of a system.
-ProgPy generallizes this concept with the concept of :term:`events<event>`.
+ProgPy generalizes this concept with the concept of :term:`events<event>`.
 ProgPy Prognostic Models contain one or more events which can be predicted.
 Systems frequently have more than one failure mode, each of these modes can be represented by a separate event.
 For example, a valve model might have separate events for an internal leak and a leak at the input.
 Or a battery model might have events for insufficient capacity, thermal runaway, and low-voltage.

 Additionally, events can be used to predict other events of interest beyond failure, such as special system states or warning thresholds.
 For example, the above battery model might also have an warning event for when battery capacity reaches 50% of the original capacity because of battery aging with use.